 As our school motto states, we expect students to, ‘be in the right place, at the right time, doing the right thing’ and students need to maintain this focus in order to achieve their potential.
 Therefore, it is imperative that the school and parent/carer relationship is strong and collaborative.
 If we are working together we will be able to give our young people the best opportunity to be successful in the future.
 Parents/Carers are encouraged to look at the school website to stay in touch with schemes of work and homework for each subject.

-Please feel free to contact me at school if you wish to discuss your child’s progress, and I look forward to celebrating their future successes.
+Please feel free to contact your child’s form tutor or myself if you wish to discuss your child’s progress, and I look forward to celebrating their future successes.

 Achievement Team Leader for Year 10